-It has been a year since COVID-19 outbroke in China and began spreading as quickly as a forest fire across 188 countries.
+It has been a year since COVID-19 outbroke and began spreading as quickly as a forest fire across 188 countries.
 From then till now, millions of lives have been impacted in unthinkable ways – with several businesses facing huge losses, drastic fall in employment rate, and unfortunate loss of human life.
 Global shares fell like never before and the risk of recession has also been on the rise.
 Since then, businesses have started thinking out of the box to stay away from monumental losses and use crisis as an opportunity.

 More and more people are looking out for jobs because of either unemployment or salary cuts.
 Youngsters are among the hardest hit by the recent labor market downfall triggered by the pandemic.
 People aged between 16 and 24 were at a disadvantage, even before the pandemic struck.
 A majority of youngsters lack job experience and job-specific skills or do not have personal savings.
 They have always been more prone to unemployment, and the pandemic had just aggravated the impact.